kjansson/go-traceroute/README.md

 # go-traceroute
-A minimalistic library for running UDP route tracing both synchronously and asynchronously.
+A minimalistic and simplistic library for running UDP route tracing both synchronously and asynchronously.

-##
+## Features

-go-traceroute provides a simple way to perform UDP tracing in Go.
-It aims to be simple to use with minimal configuration.
-IT can be used either synchronously, i.e. call a trace and wait for the final result, or asynchronously by starting a trace in a goroutine and collect the results for integration in realtime applications.
+* Simple to use
+* Can be run either synchronously or asynchronously for integration to real-time applications
+* Does not rely on raw sockets so no elevated permissions are needed (runs as non-root)

 ## Usage